The Application Process

 - Complete an interview questionnaire.

-- Currently enrolled as a junior, senior, or graduate student at a Historically Black College & University, or an HBCU alumnus who wants to transition into cyber security
+- Black American scholars enrolled as junior, senior, or graduate students at an HBCU, PBI, MSI, or are an alumnus of one of the previous types of institutions who wants to transition into cyber security.

-- Not currently employed in cybersecurity or has not been employed more than 1 year in the field
+- Not currently employed in cybersecurity or have not been employed more than 1 year in the field

 - Passionate about Information Security/Cybersecurity and wants to pursue a career in the field